 Back in the day, reputation management for home builders was pretty straightforward.
 Word of mouth was the norm.
 And reputation management most often fell under “public relations.”

 But as the internet has changed, so has the business landscape.
 Online marketing is now crucial to success.
-On the web, businesses are now more vocal than ever.
-And with that, so are their customers.
+On the web, businesses and customers are now more vocal than ever.

-These days, social media allows everyone to have their voice heard.
-Business review sites are trusted by homebuyers.
+These days, social media enables everyone to have their voice heard.
+Business review sites are trusted by home buyers.
 And testimonials and customer feedback are front and center on Google.

 How changes in the online landscape affect businesses